 It was not until Sunday morning that I was aware of any plane crashing.
-An Air America pilot in church and his English wife came up to me and expressed such relief to see that I was alive.
+An Air America pilot in church came up to me and expressed such relief to see that I was alive.
 They were aware of my trip to Savannakhet, but had heard that the Royal Air Lao flight on Friday afternoon had gone missing – with all 23 people on board.
 And they thought I was among them.
 Praise God, I wasn’t!read more

-It is now over 4 years since we left Cornwall after eight good years there.
+We left Cornwall after eight good years there.
 In some ways it felt like a foreign country even within England.
-It was quite a marked difference from Dorset where we lived before.
-On the plus side we have enjoyed having a bigger house at less cost.
-It has also been cheaper to live here.
+It has been quite a marked difference from Dorset where we lived before.
+On the plus side we have enjoyed having a bigger house at less cost. it has also been cheaper to live here.
 The countryside has been magnificent – especially when the waves of flowers bloom every spring – daffodils, snowdrops, primroses, rhododendrons, magnolia, camelias…etc… Breathtaking views, and the wonderful vivid colours of the sea have been remarkable.
 There has also been a real sense of community with life lived at a slower pace.
 People know each other and their neighbours and look out for them.read more

 It is not every day that one finds diamonds.
 But it is not every day that we lose them either!